 Prepare your child for school by making learning tasks fun

 Create an enjoyable activity such as a construction activity at home and build in a break time.
-Follow this up with a more traditional task such as a writing of maths task or reading, followed by a break.
+Follow this up with a more traditional task such as sitting at a table for a drawing or cutting and pasting task or reading, followed by a break.
 Time your child’s attention with each activity and gradually increase the times to their highest level of tolerance.
 This will provide valuable information for your child’s teacher and possibly avoid incidents at school.

 Look at your environment at home

 Create a learning space that has minimal distractions in which you can practice learning activities and this can become a future dedicated homework space.

 Children with ADHD respond well to a predictable routine and structure.
 It is important for them to know what is expected of them.
 You need to communicate this to them initially by developing organisational strategies such as checklists, rewards or ‘working towards’ charts as incentives.